tarneaux/tarneo.fr/content/bio.md

   - /whoami
 ---

-I'm tarneo, a high school student, computer programmer, privacy and Free Software advocate and sysadmin at [Renn.es](https://renn.es), a shared GNU/Linux system in the style of the public access computers of the 90's.
+I'm tarneo, a high school student, computer programmer, privacy and free (as in freedom) software advocate and sysadmin at [Renn.es](https://renn.es), a shared GNU/Linux system in the style of the public access computers of the 90's.
 Some projects I made include [Shlonk](https://github.com/tarneaux/shlonk), a very simple URL shortener, and my two split keyboards, the [Monkeyboard](/posts/split_keyboard/) and the [Triboard](/posts/triboard/).
 You can also check out my GNU/Linux [dotfiles](https://github.com/tarneaux/.f) or my [wallpaper selection](https://github.com/tarneaux/wallpapers).
 If for some reason you want to see how this blog is built, go see its [source code](https://github.com/tarneaux/tarneo.fr).

 I started programming with MIT's [Scratch](https://scratch.mit.edu) in primary school at the age of 9 (my account was created on August 24, 2016).
 Two years later I switched to Python, which was my go-to programming language for a few years.
 I then started using other languages: HTML and CSS, Arduino C, C itself, Javascript, and Go.
 I write configuration files in Lua wherever I can (NeoVim, AwesomeWM), and I do my scripting with Bash.
 These days I write most of my software in Rust, mainly because of its great developer experience.

 > "I use arch BTW"

 I use Arch Linux as my daily driver OS and I don't plan to go back to windows anytime soon.
-I just think Free Software is the only way to get good programs that are designed for the best user experience instead of just making money.
+I think free (as in freedom) software is the only way to get good programs that are designed for the best user experience instead of just making money.
 I managed to get rid of most of the proprietary software I once used: I will never regret doing that and I do think you should too.

 I think one could sum up my thoughts on proprietary software with this quote from John Maynard Keynes: